kristinemlarson/gnssrefl/README.md

 I will be adding more documentation and examples here.

+If you wanted to run the gnssir code without the command line interface, here is an example for station p041 where the json instructions exist and the SNR file has already been created.

+import gnssrefl.gps as g
+import gnssrefl.gnssir as guts

+station = 'p041'; extension = ''
+lsp = guts.read_json_file(station, extension)
+year = 2020; doy = 150; snr_type =  99
+guts.gnssir_guts(station,year,doy, snr_type, extension, lsp)

 # Acknowledgements

 People that helped me with this code include Radon Rosborough, Joakim Strandberg, and Johannes Boehm.